duplo77/LandP/README.md

 # LandP
 Techdegree Project 2

-- Create and append the pagination links
+- Break stundentlist down into pages: create and append the pagination links
-- Break stundentlist down into pages
 - Hide all but the first 10 students when the page loads
 - When a user clicks on “2” in the pagination, students 11 through 20 are shown.
 When a user clicks “3”, students 21 through 30 are shown.
 And so on.